 FAQs

-It is essential to use a very sharp knife when cutting tomatoes as the skin and flesh are fragile.
+Use a sharp knife to dice a tomato without crushing it.
 You can also use the tip of the paring knife to make a small incision where you want to cut, then slice across it.
 It is also best to use fresh tomatoes with a firm texture when dicing.

-You can use tomato cubes on so many dishes!
+You can use diced tomatoes on so many dishes!
 Top your favorite ground beef tacos, make pico de gallo, put them in a Greek tomato salad, mix them with avocado and onion as a dip for tortilla chips, throw them in a food processor to make tomato sauce, use them for fresh tomato pizza, or stir them into stews.

 Ways to Use Diced Tomatoes